JLuboff/connect-mssql-v2/README.md

   database: '...',
   options: {
     encrypt: true, // Use this if you're on Windows Azure
-    trustServerCertificate: true // use this if your MS SQL instance uses a self signed certificate
+    trustServerCertificate: true, // use this if your MS SQL instance uses a self signed certificate },

-  }
 };

 app.use(
   session({
     store: new MSSQLStore(config, options), // options are optional
-    secret: 'supersecret'
+    secret: 'supersecret',
-  })
+  }),
 );
 ```

 ### Options

 - **options.table** - Table to use as session store.
 Default: `[sessions]`